 After initial recognition of a development project as an asset, measurement is at historical cost, less accumulated amortization and impairment.
 The straight-line method of amortization is used from the start of production through the estimated selling periods for the products developed (generally between three and five years).
 Ongoing development projects are tested for impairment on level of the smallest cash generating unit on the balance sheet date or when there is an indication of potential impairment.
-Completed development projects are tested for impairment if there is an indication of potential impairment if there is an indication of potential impairment losses are recognized if appropriate.
+Completed development projects are tested for impairment if there is an indication of potential impairment.
+Impairment losses are recognized if appropriate.